manoj7pal/Airline-Analysis-Project-via-Apache-Hive/README.md

 Problem:

-A.Find list of Airports operating in the Country India \n B.Find the list of Airlines having zero stops
+A.Find list of Airports operating in the Country India.
+B.Find the list of Airlines having zero stops.
-C.List of Airlines operating with code share
+C.List of Airlines operating with code share.
-D.Which country (or) territory having highest Airports E.Find the list of Active Airlines in United state
+D.Which country (or) territory having highest Airports.
+E.Find the list of Active Airlines in United state.

 Datasets: Airports(airports_mod.dat), Airline(Final_airlines) and Routes Datasets(routes.dat).